kaitlinolsen/kaitlinolsen/README.md

-## Translocation of Pāua from Waikouati River Mouth to Butterfly Bay
+## Translocation of Pāua from Waikouati River Mouth to Butterfly Bay AQFI301 2023 November Trip

 By: Kaitlin Olsen, Alexandra Faulkner, Lily Harvey, and Maddison Hafoka